7 Things You Need for the Best Standup Paddleboarding Lake Tahoe Experience

 - Lucky white rabbit foot. – (Ok, not necessary but always a good idea.)

 Don’t be the only one stranded on the beach this summer.
+Get out and go paddleboarding on Lake Tahoe!

 Oh, and a word of advice - when on the water, always keep an eye out for the infamous Tahoe Tessie.